jpavley/Painless/readme.md

-# A Painless Introduction to Python Programming
+# Painless Python

+A ridiculously deep dive into Python by way of the print function

+## Info

 Primary Author: <jpavley@newscorp.com>
-Project Version: 1.0
+Project Version: 1.1

 ## Introduction